jeremycyr/astro-paper/src/data/blog/in-defense-of-the-messy-resume.md

 It's little wonder—we're drawn to sequences and structure as humans, and we've made ourselves a lot of them.
 Volunteer—it'll look good on your college applications.
 Land the right internship, turn it into an offer.
 Pick the right company.
 Climb the ladder: Junior > Dev > Senior.
 Make a Strategic Company Change.
 Staff > Principal > Manager > Director.
 Another Move.
 VP > CTO.
 You can't have any gaps on your resume, it might look like nobody wanted you!

-The reality is that "messy" careers, those that don't follow a careful expected choreography, are often an indicator of something very important: curiosity.
-And having an active and developed curiosity is a massive distinct advantage, especially in any field that focuses on solving problems, which is well, most of them.
+The reality is that "messy" careers, those that don't follow a careful expected choreography, are often an indicator of something very important: **curiosity**.
+And having an active and developed curiosity is a massive distinct advantage, especially in any field that focuses on solving problems, which is, well, most of them.

 ## Wait, we're all woodworkers?!